ekanemworks/rayda-assessment/README.md

-# Getting Started with Create React App
+# Getting Started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## To begin

+Navigate into the project,
+First run 'npm install' to download the necessary dependencies,

 In the project directory, you can run: